LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Priority-queues.md

         $num %% 2  ??
 2  !!
         1);
 }
-for 1..30 -> $num {
+for 1..20 -> $num {
     last if is-empty;
     say pull-prio;
 }
 say "Empty queue" if is-empty();
 ```

-This program displays more or less the same as before:
+This program displays more or less the same as our previous implementation:

     $ perl6  heap_queue.p6
     10